Pepejsc/colorFlipper/README.md

-# colorFlipper
-Sure!
-Here's a README file for your ColorFlipper project to add to a GitHub repository:

----

 # ColorFlipper

 ColorFlipper is a simple JavaScript project that changes the background color of a webpage to a random color or a predefined color from an array.